legnaleurc/galtrace/README.rst

 GalTrace
 ========

-This project is intend to trace my interested galgames.
-It records game's release date, and my playing status.
+This project is used to trace my interested galgames.
+It records each game's release date, and my playing status.

-This is a `Django`_ project and currently host on `Heroku`_.
+This is a `Django`_ project and currently hosting on `Heroku`_.

 Dependencies
 ------------